-- Institutionalisation and up-scaling of the FES approach in forest management: This involves developing working tools such as guidelines, methodologies, templates, etc. to facilitate decision making for sustainable FES management.
+- Institutionalisation and up-scaling of the FES approach in forest management: This involves development of working tools such as guidelines, methodologies, templates, etc. to facilitate decision making for sustainable FES management.
 Best practices focusing on improving water availability are being documented and disseminated.
-Furthermore, the FES approach is being integrated in two forest divisional working plans. - Implementation support, to demonstrate the feasibility of cross-sectoral approaches and innovative approaches for FES management: This entails developing and implementing FES management plans at the six project demonstration sites.
-The focus is on creating incentive-based mechanisms, establishing inter sectoral linkages and implementing physical interventions for improving water availability. - Knowledge management, for improved access to available knowledge on sustainable FES management: This includes developing digital formats for knowledge exchange on sustainable FES management such as E learning modules that are being integrated into the government's online learning platform called iGOT Karmayogi which is part of the Digital India initiative.
+Furthermore, the FES approach is being integrated in two forest working plans encompassing an area of approximately 251630 ha. - Providing implementation support, to demonstrate the feasibility of cross-sectoral approaches and innovative approaches for FES management: This entails developing and implementing FES management plans at the six project demonstration sites.
+The focus is on creating incentive-based mechanisms, establishing inter sectoral linkages and implementing physical interventions for improving water availability. - Knowledge management, for improved access to available knowledge on sustainable FES management: by developing digital formats for knowledge exchange on sustainable FES management such as E learning modules that are being integrated into the government's online learning platform called iGOT Karmayogi which is part of the Digital India initiative.
 Existing curricula for state and national forest training institutes is being revised and capacity development efforts for stakeholders including trainings and exposure visits are ongoing.

-• Improving the operational conditions for ecologically and economically sustainable value chain creation from agroforestry systems in U.P. and M.P.: This involves disseminating and demonstrating best agroforestry practices and strengthening their value chains.
+Improving the operational conditions for ecologically and economically sustainable value chain creation from agroforestry systems in U.P. and M.P.: by documenting and disseminating best agroforestry practices and strengthening their value chains.
 Working aids such as nursery manuals and guidelines for producing quality planting material are being created to assist farmers and Farmers Producer Organisations (FPOs).
 Along with this, FPOs are being strengthened, capacities of diverse actors are being developed, and knowledge sharing through forestry and agricultural networks is being encouraged.